xrdocs/multicast/_tutorials/dynamic-tree-sid-coe.md

 _ti borw na balw edw?_

-There are one important thing to notice in the following command which is the metric type IGP.
+There is one important thing to notice in the following command output which is the metric type IGP.
 Any Tree that is going to be built as part of the default or data MDT is going to be built based on that metric.

 _to tree eina bash igp einai te? prepei na balw kai ta dio edw?_